kavindu97/CMS/README.md

 # CMS
-I created the cms using frontend and backend
+I created the cms using React for frontend and Spring boot for backend